The Dangers of Toxic Contaminated Water in America

 There are two types of PFC: the short-chained PFC and the long-chained PFC.
 These types are determined based on the length of chains they can grow into.
 The chains are composed of carbon atoms.
 Both PFC classifications are considered harmful to a person's health.

-However, an ongoing study of what specific health problems these PFCs can bring to a person remains ongoing.
+However, an ongoing study of the specific health problems these PFCs can cause remains ongoing.
 Only one thing is clarified: the long-chained PFCs are the most apparent type of PFC in our society, and this long-chained PFC now includes the PFOA.

 "The PFOA is very persistent, and it is hard to encounter this type of chemical.
-The danger it brings must be taken seriously because of its different characteristics.
+The danger it poses must be taken seriously due to its distinct characteristics.
 PFOA and the word longevity can go hand in hand.
 This is because once it enters a human body or contaminates any part of the environment, it can remain there for a long period.
 Not to mention that no air, sun rays, water, or even acid can break the PFOA down easily.
 Furthermore, it can travel long distances.
 May it be through air, crawl down on soil, or flow through groundwater."

 Although there are no clear explanations for how PFCs and PFOA can seriously affect a person's health, it is still best to avoid drinking water containing these contaminants.

-Unfortunately, that could be likely achieved if water systems, particularly in America, will be fixed up to the extent that at least 99.5% of pollutants or contaminants may be removed.
+Unfortunately, that could be likely achieved if water systems, particularly in America, were fixed up to the extent that at least 99.5% of pollutants or contaminants could be removed.

 PFAS

 PFASs, polyfluoroalkyls, and perfluoroalkyls are toxic chemicals that repel water and oil.
-For that reason, they are used mainly in products such as food packaging, leather, paints, fire-fighting foam, and other industrial products.
+For this reason, they are primarily used in products such as food packaging, leather, paints, fire-fighting foam, and other industrial applications.

 The level of these chemicals in our drinking water is alarming, even exceeding government-recommended safety levels.